ah593/mywebclass-agile-docs/documentation/theme_2/theme_2.md

     -   The right to lodge a complaint with a supervisory authority
     -   The source of the personal data (if not collected from the data subject)
     -   The existence of automated decision-making, including profiling, and information about how decisions are made, the significance, and the consequences.
-    The content template should be created in a way that it can be used for multiple websites.

 #### Epic 3: Develop the Privacy Policy Webpage